spences10/twitter-bot-playground/README.md

 We're using [`dotenv`][dotenv] so that if at some point in the future we want to add our bot to GitHub the Twitter API keys are not added to GitHub for all to see.

-Starting from scratch, create a new folder via the terminal and initialise the `package.json` via `npm` we'll need `twit` and `dotenv` for all these examples.
+Starting from scratch, create a new folder via the terminal and initialise the `package.json` via `npm` or `yarn` we'll need `twit` and `dotenv` for all these examples.

 I'll be using `yarn` for all these examples, you can use `npm` if you prefer.